AIME

 FAQ

-Common questions about AIME.
+Common questions about the AIME benchmark and leaderboard.

 What is the AIME benchmark?